Demographics of Switzerland

-This article about the demographics of Switzerland features the population of the Swiss Confederation, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

-Switzerland had a population of 8.57 million as of mid-2019.
+Switzerland has 9 million inhabitants, as of June 2024.
 Its population quadrupled over the period 1800 to 1990 (average doubling time 95 years).
-Population growth was steepest in the period after World War II (1.4% per annum during 1950–1970, doubling time 50 years), it slowed during the 1970s to 1980s and has since again picked up to 1% during the 2000s (doubling time 70 years).
+Population growth was steepest in the period after World War II (1.4% per annum during 1950–1970, doubling time 50 years), it slowed during the 1970s and 1980s but has since increased to 1% during the 2000s (doubling time 70 years).

 More than 75% of the population live in the central plain, which stretches between the Alps and the Jura Mountains and from Geneva in the southwest to the High Rhine and Lake Constance in the northeast.

-As of 2019, foreign residents in the country make up 25.2% of the population.
+As of 2023, 40% of the population has a migrant background and 31% are foreign residents.

 Census

 The Federal Population Census (Eidgenössische Volkszählung, Recensement fédéral de la population, Censimento federale della popolazione, Dumbraziun federala dal pievel) has been carried out every 10 years starting in 1850.
 The census was initiated by Federal Councillor Stefano Franscini, who evaluated the data of the first census all by himself after Parliament failed to provide the necessary funds.
-The census is now being conducted by the Swiss Federal Statistical Office, which makes most results available on its website.
+The census is now conducted by the Swiss Federal Statistical Office, which makes most results available on its website.

 Collected data includes population data (citizenship, place of residence, place of birth, position in household, number of children, religion, languages, education, profession, place of work, etc.), household data (number of individuals living in the household, etc.), accommodation data (surface area, amount of rent paid, etc.) and building data (geocoordinates, time of construction, number of floors, etc.).
 Participation is compulsory and reached 99.87% of the population in 2000.

 Since 2010, the population census has been carried out and analysed annually in a new format by the Federal Statistical Office (FSO).
 In order to ease the burden on the population, the information is primarily drawn from population registers and supplemented by sample surveys.
 Only a small proportion of the population (about 5%) are surveyed in writing or by telephone.
 The first reference day for the new census was 31 December 2010.

+At the end of 2022, there were about four million private households in Switzerland, of which more than a third are inhabited by only one person.
+Since 1970, this number has more than tripled.